ShardianLabs/EphemeralNet/docs/protocol.md

 - Every error uses a stable `CODE` prefix so automation can map to remediation steps.
 - `MESSAGE` is human-readable and now localized in English.
 - `HINT` provides actionable guidance (e.g., *"Use a positive integer value in seconds"*).

+### Proof-of-Work

+- The daemon enforces proof-of-work on sensitive control operations.
+Handshakes and `STORE` uploads require solving a configurable number of leading-zero bits.
+- The `DEFAULTS` response advertises the active bits via `HANDSHAKE_POW` and `STORE_POW`.
+A value of `0` disables enforcement for that path.
+- Clients must include a `STORE-POW` header when `STORE_POW > 0`.
+The value is a 64-bit nonce that satisfies the advertised difficulty over the chunk id, payload size, and sanitized filename hint.
+- Failures surface as `ERR_STORE_POW_REQUIRED`, `ERR_STORE_POW_INVALID`, or `ERR_STORE_POW_LOCKED` (the latter after repeated invalid submissions).
+Hints instruct operators to regenerate work or wait for the temporary back-off window.

 ## Data Plane Overview